 SUPREME AWARD - The Supreme Award winner will be chosen from the 5 Group winners.

-RED STAR AWARD (NEW 2017) - A separate award to recognise new industry talent, open by nomination and free to enter.
+RED STAR AWARD - A separate award to recognise new industry talent, open by nomination and free to enter.

 Excellence Awards are decided by the judges to celebrate the submissions that best demonstrate the following design elements: